The official blog of the Lung Institute.

 What you can do about interstitial lung disease progression

 Simply put, interstitial lung disease is a progressive condition, meaning it will worsen over time.
 However, there are treatment options available to help people live the best life possible.
 The key is to receive a diagnosis and start your treatment plan as soon as possible.
 Interstitial lung disease treatments are aimed at improving symptoms and slowing interstitial lung disease progression.

 Unfortunately, the lung scarring that occurs with interstitial lung disease is often irreversible.
 Many doctors may prescribe medications and inhalers to reduce inflammation as well as medications to slow the interstitial lung disease progression.
 Some doctors may recommend oxygen therapy to help you receive adequate amounts of oxygen, and for some people, doctors may even recommend a lung transplant.

 Alternative treatments are also available for people with ILD.
-For some people with ILD, stem cell therapy has helped them regain their quality of life and breathe easier.
+For some people with ILD, cellular therapy has helped them regain their quality of life and breathe easier.
 In fact, many patients are able to lead a more active lifestyle.
-If you or a loved one has interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.